mitjag/hostapd/README.md

 ```

-You can see in hostapd.conf default configuration for wlan0 change it to new adapter as listed with ip or ifconfig (eg.: my usb wifi adapter is: wlx4cedfbd746e2)
+There is default configuration in hostapd.conf (/etc/hostapd.conf) for wlan0 change it to your new adapter name as listed with ip or ifconfig (eg.: my usb wifi adapter is: wlx4cedfbd746e2)

 ```
 root@skywirenode3:/etc# cat /etc/hostapd.conf